Latest in Compare Balance Transfers

 A credit card balance transfer means transferring your credit card debt to a new credit card with a lower interest rate so that you can afford to pay it off.
 This lower interest rate is often a promotional rate, and you need to pay off the debt before the end of the low-rate or promotional period or else you’ll be charged a higher interest rate.

-Balance transfers can be helpful if you choose a 0% interest or low-interest deal with enough time to pay it off, such as a transfer period of 14 months or more.
+Balance transfers can be helpful if you choose a 0% (interest free) or low-interest deal with enough time to pay it off, such as a transfer period of 14 months or more.
 Of course, you also need to ensure that you won’t be charged a high fee for the balance transfer, cancel your previous credit card, and don’t make any new purchases on the balance transfer card (to prevent your debt growing).

 If you’re using a balance transfer to pay off a debt, we recommend that you use our best tips for budgeting and saving money while you’re paying off your debt.
 Then once you are financially fit and living within your means, you can keep the saving habit going to build something for the future.